kennysusanto/kennysusanto/README.md

 - 👋 Hi, I’m @kennysusanto
-- 👀 I’m interested in Software and Data Engineering in general
+- 👀 I’m interested in Software and Data Engineering
-- 🌱 I’m currently pursuing a bachelor degree in Computer Science
+- 🌱 I’m a bachelor in Computer Science
 - 📫 How to reach me kenny.susanto@rocketmail.com

 <!---